taoensso/timbre/README.md

 # Timbre, a (sane) Clojure/Script logging & profiling library

 Java logging is a mess of complexity that buys you _nothing_.
-It can be _absurdly_ hard to get even the simplest logging working, and it's no better at scale.
+It can be comically hard to get even the simplest logging working, and it's no better at scale.

-Timbre offers an alternative **all Clojure/Script** logging experience that's fast, deeply flexible, easy to configure, and that **works out the box**.
-No XML!
+Timbre offers an **all Clojure/Script** alternative that **works out the box**.
+It's fast, deeply flexible, and easy to configure. **No XML!**

 ## What's in the box™?
   * Full **Clojure** + **ClojureScript** support (v4+)